If you'd like to listen to a recording instead of reading, you can do that here.

 If you’re running a newsletter it’s good practice to use double opt-in to keep the list clean and bot-free.
 This approach from Jason Resnick explains how to use ConvertKit to automate the process of managing new and cold subscribers.

 Thanks for reading.
-If your business is happy with your existing free CRM system I'd love to know what it is, so please get in touch.
+If you're happy with your existing free CRM system I'd love to know what it is, so please get in touch.